harrywm/dj-stinky/README.md

 DJ Stinky number 1 dj in all of discord

 Very basic discord.py bot - plays internet radio stations/youtube videos with ffmpeg.
 Mostly just an exercise in learning, and practicing CD techniques.
-Webhook test -

 DJ Stinky:
 - Infra declared as IaC in /tf